sancarlim/decentralizedAI_dermatology/README.md

 ```

-We can now create an instance of our class CifarClient and add one line to actually run this client:
+We can now create an instance of our class Client and add one line to actually run this client:

 ```python
 fl.client.start_numpy_client("[::]:8080", client=Client())